csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * The data has been made available by Motivate International Inc. under this [liscense](https://ride.divvybikes.com/data-license-agreement).

 * Data is reliable, original, comprehensive, and cited.
-Since only trips occuring in 2020 are studied.
-Thus, the data is not current. **It mostly ROCCCs**!
+Since only trips occuring in 2020 are studied, the data is not current. **It mostly ROCCCs**!
+However, it is **not** adviseable to make full business decisions based on this data.
+  - For business decisions, it is recommended to use current data (from 2022/23).

 * The data collected contains ride ids, rideable type, start/end timestamps, station names & ids, latitude & longitude, and usertype.
 Overall, 13 parameters.

 ## Prep Work
+The data is downloaded, skimmed, prepared, cleaned, and manipulated.
+This section deals with all the dirty work prior to the actual analysis and visualization.
+The prep-work lays the foundation of our data problem solving, and takes more than twice the time and effort as the analysis.

+If you are more interested with the analysis, and results, you can jump ahead to [Data Summary] (link here).

 ### Step 1: Collect Data
 * Download Divvy datasets containing all trip data occuring in 2020 (Jan-Dec).